SHAHCoinvip/shahcoin/contrib/signet/README.md

 Instead of using a single address, a ranged descriptor may be provided via the --descriptor parameter, with the reward for the block at height H being sent to the H'th address generated from the descriptor.

-Instead of calculating a specific nbits value, --min-nbits can be specified instead, in which case the minimum signet difficulty will be targeted.
-Signet's minimum difficulty corresponds to --nbits=1e0377ae.
+Instead of calculating a specific nshahbits value, --min-nshahbits can be specified instead, in which case the minimum signet difficulty will be targeted.
+Signet's minimum difficulty corresponds to --nshahbits=1e0377ae.

 By default, the signet miner mines blocks at fixed intervals with minimal variation.
 If you want blocks to appear more randomly, as they do in mainnet, specify the --poisson option.